Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 #### Connect the DuetScreen to a Duet Mainboard

-1. Ensure the Duet3D screen is connected to the same WiFi network as the mainboard.
+1. Ensure the DuetScreen is connected to the same WiFi network as the mainboard.
 2. In the GUI, select the WiFi connection method.
 4. Enter the IP address of the mainboard.